Saumya-svm/Assignment-1/README.md

 # Assignment-1

-Code for Chemical Reactor Modelling Assignment
+Julia Code for an assignment of CH3040 - Chemical Reactor Modelling Assign, a course offered at IIT Hyderabad.